ambroise-leclerc/CEF/README.md

 ```

 ## Features
-- Provides a reproducible and automated packaging of CEF for Linux
+- Provides a reproducible and automated packaging of CEF for Linux and macOS
 - Integrates with CMake and CPM.cmake for easy consumption
 - Includes a minimal sanity test to verify correct integration
 - Continuous Integration (CI) with GitHub Actions for reliability

+## Platform Support

+This CEF packaging supports the following platforms:
+- **Linux (x64)**: Uses `cef_binary_*_linux64.tar.bz2` distribution
+- **macOS (x64)**: Uses `cef_binary_*_macosx64.tar.bz2` distribution

+The platform is automatically detected during the CMake configuration phase, and the appropriate CEF binary distribution is downloaded and configured.

 ## Prerequisites
-- Linux-based operating system
+- Linux-based operating system or macOS
-- C++ compiler (GCC 11 or newer recommended)
+- C++ compiler (GCC 11 or newer recommended on Linux, Xcode on macOS)
 - [CMake](https://cmake.org/) version 3.27.9 or later
 - [Ninja](https://ninja-build.org/) build system
 - Git